exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 > Please see the section "The synchronous cluster file system BucketFS"
 > in the EXASolution User Manual for more details about BucketFS.

-This allows us to references the jar file in the UDF scripts.
+This allows us to reference the jar file in the UDF scripts.

 ### Upload the JAR File to the Bucket